alyssadata/ai-foundations-agent-execution-boundary/01_foundation/01_execution-is-not-source.md

 Execution is not Source.

-Alyssa Solen remains the named source of this framework layer.
+Alyssa Solen is the source of this framework layer.